-- 1. an application for admission to Northern Kentucky University. - 2. a Bachelor of Science in Nursing degree from a regionally accredited institution. - 3. proof of a minimum of one year of clinical experience as a registered nurse with satisfactory performance evaluations. - 4. official transcripts for all undergraduate and graduate work. - 5. proof of current nursing licensure in the state where your practicum/clinical will be completed. - 6. official scores for the Graduate Record Examination (GRE), general test only.
-If your overall undergraduate GPA is 3.0 or above, this requirement is waived. - 7. successful completion of college courses in the following: - · elementary statistics - · basic nursing research - · physical assessment - · nursing theory
+- 1. an application for admission to Northern Kentucky University. - 2. a Bachelor of Science in Nursing degree from a regionally accredited institution. - 3. proof of a minimum of one year of clinical experience as a registered nurse with satisfactory performance evaluations. - 4. an up-to-date resumé. - 5. a letter of purpose.
+This is a 1-2 page statement of how you intend to use the program, how it will apply to your career aspirations, and what specific skills you hope to gain in this program. - 6. official transcripts for all undergraduate and graduate work. - 7. proof of current nursing licensure in the state where your practicum/clinical will be completed. - 8. official scores for the Graduate Record Examination (GRE), general test only.
+If your overall undergraduate GPA is 3.0 or above, this requirement is waived. - 9. successful completion of college courses in the following: - · elementary statistics - · basic nursing research - · physical assessment - nursing theory